 What Does the Social Security Disability Application Process Entail?

 You can apply for SSDIB benefits online at the Social Security website, www.ssa.gov, or in person at your local Social Security office (by appointment only).
-You can not apply for SSI benefits online; you can only file an SSI application at your local Social Security office (by appointment only).
+You can only file an SSI application at your local Social Security office (by appointment only), you are not able to apply for SSI benefits online.
 Be sure to fill out the application correctly.
 Many applications are rejected simply because they are missing necessary information.
-Having an experienced attorney, such as the attorneys at Schaffer & Associates, assist you with filing the application can ensure that the application is completed properly.
-Once your application has been submitted, it will be reviewed by an SSA case adjudicator, and a decision will be made.
+Having experienced Social Security Disability attorneys, such as the team at Schaffer & Associates, assist you with filing the application can ensure that the application is completed properly.
+Once your application has been submitted, it will be reviewed by a case adjudicator, and a decision will be made.

 If your initial SSD application is denied, do not despair!
-Contact a knowledgeable SSD attorney, such as the attorneys at Schaffer & Associates, who can appeal the decision.
+Contact knowledgeable Social Security Disability attorneys, such as the attorneys at Schaffer & Associates, who can appeal the decision.
 There are four levels of appeal following a denial of the original SSD application.
 These levels include reconsideration, a hearing by an Administrative Law Judge, a Review by the Appeals Council, and a Federal Court review.
 While these appeals undoubtedly take time, a significant number of SSD applicants who appeal are eventually approved.
 If approved, your benefits can be retroactive.

 What Are Some Common Myths Associated with SSD?

 There are many myths associated with Social Security Disability, such as: